DCC-EX/mkdocs-test/docs/products/ex-sensorcam/02-ex-sensor-manual.md

 > **Notes:** The'i' cmd prints bsNo(bsn) where bsn/vPin offsets range from(7)00 to(7)79(e.g. baseVpin address 700).
 > Some commands return previous(old) values then update sensorCAM.
 Use <Nm\> to confirm change.
 > Space after <N is optional, as is capitalization of command. e.g.<N t 42\>=<NT 42\>,<N r 00\>=<NR\>
+> Multiple CAM selections can be achieved by config.h entry and use of a prefix on param1 e.g.<N i 212\> for CAM 2
 > For commands to work fully, need latest _CamParser.cpp_, CS driver(_IO-EXSensorCAM.h_) & _sensorCAM.ino_

 ## APPENDIX D